Travel.State.Gov > International Travel > Country Information > New Caledonia International Travel Information

-LGBTI Travelers: We are not aware of any recent reports of violence against persons based on sexual orientation or gender identity or prosecutions of consenting adults under these provisions.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.
+LGBTI Travelers: We are not aware of any reports of violence against persons based on sexual orientation or gender identity or prosecutions of consenting adults under these provisions.

 Travelers Who Require Accessibility Assistance: New Caledonia subscribes to laws that require disability accommodations; many new buildings with public or community space are accessible.
 However, some existing buildings as well as transportation systems do not yet meet these requirements.

 Women Travelers: See our travel tips for Women Travelers.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.